alexandlazaris/full-stack-flask/README.md

 ## Run

-1. `flask run`
+1. `python src/app.py`
 2. head to `http://127.0.0.1:5000` for app (root `/` is the web app)

 > [!TIP]
-> Change local host above to any address of your choice
+> Change local host above to any address of your choice by editing `src/app.py`

 ## API docs

+1. `python src/app.py`
+2. head to `http://127.0.0.1:5000/docs` for locally hosted OpenAPI spec (auto generated)
+3. run `flask spec` to generate an OpenAPI 3.0 spec, which can be used to host elsewhere

 ![img](./assets/img-docs.png)

 > [!WARNING]
-> not all routes contain same amount of information.
+> not all routes contain the same level of information as apiflask was being explored

-1. `flask run`
-2. head to `http://127.0.0.1:5000/docs` for locally hosted OpenAPI spec (auto generated)
-3. run `flask spec` to generate an OpenAPI 3.0 spec, which can be used to host elsewhere

 ## Tests

+1. in 1 process, start the server `python src/app.py`
-1. `pytest tests/tests.py --html=./report.html`
+2. in a 2nd process, run the tests `pytest tests/tests.py --html=./report.html`

 ![tests](./assets/img-tests.png)